tempesta-tech/tempesta/README.md

 sched dynamic percentile;
 # Use dynamic scheduler, percentile of 75 is used for weight distribution.
 sched dynamic percentile 75;
+# Use predictive scheduler, percentile of 75 is used for weight distribution.
+# The values of weights of each server are collected for past 60 seconds
+# at the rate of 20 times per second, the weight of each server in predicted
+# for the time of 2 seconds ahead.
+sched predict percentile 75 past=60 rate=20 ahead=2;
 ```

 Servers should be grouped together with proper care.
 Server groups should